dfe-analytical-services/automated-data-qa/README.md

 # automated-data-qa

-Generalised code snippets for recommended automated QA checks across DfE statistical releases
+These template snippets cover the <b>minimum</b> QA checks that teams should be carrying out as part of producing files for their statistical releases, in order to meet [good practice](https://rsconnect/rsc/stats-production-guidance/rap.html#basic-automated-qa) for DfE's RAP standards.